KUAC (FM): History

 Until 1982, the portion of the FM band below 100 MHz, including the typical noncommercial educational reserved band of 88–92 MHz, was reserved in Alaska for telecommunications purposes.
 As a result, KUAC, as well as other public radio stations in Alaska such as KSKA, operated on licenses that, if sold, could be converted to commercial operation.
 In 1995, the station landed a $178,000 federal grant to build a new, more powerful facility broadcasting with 38,000 watts at 89.9 MHz—in the reserved band—atop the Ester Dome.
 By comparison, the 104.7 facility was atop the shorter Bender Mountain at 10,000 watts.
 89.9 MHz, initially bearing the call letters KUAB, came to air in April 1997, maintaining public radio service while the studio-transmitter link to the 104.7 transmitter on Bender Mountain was broken.

 The new facility in the reserved band opened up the ability for the University of Alaska Fairbanks to sell the 104.7 license to a commercial buyer.
 Capstar, a forerunner to iHeartMedia, acquired the 104.7 license for $205,000 in February 1998.
 On June 22, that frequency became a commercial alternative rock outlet known as "The Edge"; its call letters changed to KKED on July 10.

+KUAC news director Dan Bross interviews U.S. Senator Mark Begich in downtown Fairbanks on November 12, 2012.

 Since the 2010s, KUAC has contended with years of budget cuts from the state government.
 Between 2012 and 2017, university funding for the station declined by 56 percent.
 The station has responded with multiple rounds of staff and service cutbacks.
 The station eliminated its program director role in 2014.
 In 2017, KUAC cut ties with the Alaska Public Radio Network—an action contemplated previously—and ceased broadcasting in HD Radio.
 In 2019, further cuts—from the state, which eliminated all direct funding to public broadcasting, and at the university—prompted the discontinuation of several multicast services by KUAC radio and television.
 In order to keep the stations in operation, the university forgave an $800,000 loan used to rebuild the radio antenna and update television master control equipment.
 Other difficulties have come from operating in Alaska's winters: in 2012, a thick layer of ice and snow coated the tower and the antennas on top of it, weakening the station's signal.